Midiar/adomxmldom/readme.txt

 his latest version of ADOM, while coexisting with the version supplied with Delphi 2010 onwards.

-adomxmldom.pas is intended to be equal to the source supplied in the RTL of Delphi 2010 onwards.
+adomxmldom.pas the file in Delphi 2010 RTL corresponding to gtcAdomxmldom.pas.
-It is identical to gtcAdomxmldom.pas, except for the unit name and the use of a conditional complation constant that identifies it as being the RTL version.

 In order to install and use gtcAdomxmldom in Delphi 2010, install the